spring-guides/gs-spring-boot/README.md

 {"message":"Shutdown not enabled, sorry."}
 ```

 Whew!
-You probably don't want that until you are ready to turn on proper security settings, it at all.
+You probably don't want that until you are ready to turn on proper security settings, if at all.

-For more details about each of these REST points and how you can tune their settings with an ``application.properties` file, check out the [Spring Boot][spring-boot] project.
+For more details about each of these REST points and how you can tune their settings with an `application.properties` file, check out the [Spring Boot][spring-boot] project.

 View Spring Boot's starters
 ----------------------